 Let the Dough Rise

 This is what makes the crust light and airy.
-After kneading the mixed ingredients until a smooth, firm ball forms, place in a large bowl that has been brushed with olive oil, then brush some more olive oil on the top of the dough.
-You can cover the bowl with plastic wrap or a clean kitchen towel.
-Let the dough rise until it’s double in size, about an hour or two.
-You can cut this step in half with the Quick Cooker; it takes just an hour to rise on the PROOF setting.
+Knead the mixed ingredients until a smooth, firm ball forms.
+Then place the dough ball in a large bowl that you’ve brushed with olive oil, then brush some more olive oil on the top of the dough.
+Cover the bowl with plastic wrap or a towel, and let the dough rise until it’s doubled in size, about an hour or two.
+You can cut this step in half with a pressure cooker; it takes just an hour to rise on the PROOF setting.

 How to Stretch Dough